-Trump Says His Approval Rate Is Near 50%.
+Trump Says His Approval Rate Is Near 50 Percent.
 It Is Not.

 Even Trump’s beloved Rasmussen, a polling outfit that shows higher approval ratings for the president than other surveys, has mixed-at-best news for the president.
 The last time Rasmussen had Trump at 50 percent was on February 27.
 He hit the number on February 23, too, but before then he hadn’t reached those lofty heights since all the way back in June.

-Trump’s Rasmussen cherry picking isn’t new, nor is the specific sentiment he voiced on Sunday.
-In June, he tweeted a very similar complaint, including the obligatory comparison to President Obama:
+Trump’s Rasmussen cherry-picking isn’t new, nor is the specific sentiment he voiced on Sunday.
+In June, he tweeted a very similar statement, including the obligatory comparison to President Obama:

 His proclamation was almost as wrong back then.